JulienPeloton/s4cmb/README.rst

     pip install s4cmb

 Otherwise you can fork the repo from the github repository and clone it to your machine.
-Use the setup.py for the installation.
-Just run:
+Once you have the repo cloned on your machine, use the makefile to compile the source

 ::

-    python setup.py install
+    cd /path/to/s4cmb

-Make sure you have correct permissions (otherwise just add --user at the end of the command).
+    pip install -r requirements.txt
-You can also directly use the code by updating manually your PYTHONPATH.
+    make

+Do not forget to update your PYTHONPATH.
 Just add in your bashrc:

 ::

-    s4cmbPATH=/path/to/the/package
+    s4cmbPATH=/path/to/the/s4cmb
     export PYTHONPATH=$PYTHONPATH:$s4cmbPATH

 Then run the test suite and the coverage: